freddy777-01/freddy777-01/README.md

   - C++ ``⭐⭐⭐``
   - Python ``⭐⭐⭐``
 - **Bio** <br>
-  On my free time i love reading books,gaming and little socializing
+  On my free time i love reading books,gaming and socializing
-- 💞️ I’m available for **collaborate** just ping me
+- 💞️ I’m available for **collaborate** just ping me ✌🏽
 - 📫 **How to reach me** ...<br>
   Current only way to reach me is with :<br>
   - ``Telegram`` - **[Telegram](https://t.me/Mk_7_6)**